coder3101/testcaser/README.md

 ### For Windows

-You can install the VirtualJudge Binary by running `install.bat` and remove it by running `uninstall.bat` **Run them from the root of the testcaser** .
+~~You can install the VirtualJudge Binary by running `install.bat` and remove it by running `uninstall.bat` **Run them from the root of the testcaser** .
 It will set/unset the path of virtualbinary in your environment variable.
-So that you can use it from command line.
+So that you can use it from command line.~~ **Don't use those scripts.
+Check Issue Section**

 ## Checking the Installation